pydata/pydata-sphinx-theme/docs/contributing.rst

   - allowing upgrades to be handled in a relatively sane, manageable way

-Currently, only fontawesome is vendored (other fonts like Lato are no longer included by default).
+Currently, only `FontAwesome 5 Free <https://fontawesome.com/icons?m=free>`__ is vendored (other fonts like Lato are no longer included by default).
+The FontAwesome icons are used for :ref:`icon links <icon-links>` and admonitions.

 Upgrading a font
 ^^^^^^^^^^^^^^^^